When you tow, set tire pressure based on your load and tire type. There’s no single “right PSI” for every truck, SUV, and trailer.

-When you tow, set tire pressure for the load and the tire type.
-There isn’t one “right PSI” for every truck, SUV, and trailer.
-For the tow vehicle, use the tire sticker on the driver’s door jamb (or the owner’s manual).
-For many trailers—especially those on ST (Special Trailer) tires—guidance often points you to the max cold PSI molded on the tire sidewall.
+For your tow vehicle, use the tire sticker on the driver’s door jamb (or check your owner’s manual).
+For trailers—especially those running ST (Special Trailer) tires—the guidance typically points you to the max cold PSI molded on the tire sidewall.

 How Much Tire Pressure to Run When Towing: Quick Rules (Tow Vehicle / Trailer)